sudotliu/bonsai/README.md

 parts of the algorithm that differ from the original specification because something did not work as expected without those changes.
 The majority of the internal logic (`_walker_tree.py`) should otherwise be largely as prescribed in the report.

-While I plan to give this project an MIT license, it is currently pending response from the copyright owners so anyone seeking to use this software, especially for commercial purposes, should refer to the <a href="https://policies.unc.edu/TDClient/2833/Portal/KB/ArticleDet?ID=132138" target="_blank">policies published by UNC</a> and reach out to them directly to request licensing for this project.